 Keep your eyes open.
 There are many flowers on either side of the trail – sometimes I had to scramble up (or down) the hillside to get closer.
 Be careful, there is a lot of poison oak along this trail!
 Make sure that you know what this looks like, and pick your places to go off the trail very carefully.
 To make matters worse, in April the poison oak is just starting to leaf out and so it isn’t always obvious.
 And, it tends to grow up through the shrubs on the trail side.
 Fortunately, neither my wife nor I came into contact with it.

 On this guided hike we went in about 1.5 miles, then we turned back.
 Now you head back uphill!
 It wasn’t too bad as long as you take it easy, and there is that wonderful side “knob” for taking a break.

 Note that this trail is open to mountain bikes, so pay attention.
 The trail is well maintained but narrow – we didn’t have problems with the bikes but we did have to stand on the side to let them pass.
 We also ran into quite a few hikers who were taking the longer hikes out towards North Peak and other areas.
 There is quite a network of trails.
-MDIA has a great trail map as a part of the park brochure.
+MDIA has a great set of trail maps that you will find useful.